// COMP_BY_CITY

 Boston

 Boston's Chief of Staff market draws strength from three pillars: a deep biotech and life sciences ecosystem, a robust financial services sector, and a steady supply of MBA and consulting talent from Harvard, MIT, and the broader university network.
-Salaries run 5 to 10 percent above the national average, and the market has shown consistent growth over the past three years as more companies formalize the CoS role within their executive teams.
+Based on Resonance Search placement data, salaries carry a moderate premium above the national average, and the market has shown consistent growth over the past three years as more companies formalize the CoS role within their executive teams.

 Cost of living in Boston is high, particularly for housing.
 Rents in Cambridge, Back Bay, and the Seaport District are comparable to parts of Manhattan, and commuting from more affordable suburbs adds transit time.
 Massachusetts has a flat income tax rate of 5 percent, plus a millionaire's surtax that applies to high earners, which is worth factoring in when evaluating total compensation.
 Despite these costs, Boston's walkability and public transit infrastructure help offset some daily living expenses.